 Q: What happens if my Azure subscription becomes disabled?

 A: If you're the Visual Studio Online account owner, check your subscription status here, then try to fix your subscription.
 This will restore your account's paid settings.
 Or you can link your Visual Studio Online account to another Azure subscription by unlinking your account from the disabled subscription.
 While your subscription is disabled, your account goes back to the free monthly limits until your subscription is fixed.

 Q: What happens if my credit card expires?

-A: Your Visual Studio Online account goes back to the free monthly limits, but you'll keep any purchased user licenses until the next billing cycle.
+A: Your Visual Studio Online account goes back to the free monthly limits, but you'll keep any purchased user licenses until the next month.
 Your Azure subscription will eventually become disabled, but fixing this issue reactivates your subscription and restores your account's paid settings.

 Q: What if I have other questions about my bill or Azure subscription?